-- a.
-Assets held primarily for the purpose of trading; - b.
+- b.
 Assets expected to be realized within 12 months after the reporting period; and - c.
 Cash and cash equivalents unless the asset is restricted from being exchanged or used to settle a liability for at least 12 months after the reporting period.